phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 FROM alpine:$VERSION
 ```

-Create a file name `Dockerfile` in an empty folder(mine is at "C:\Training\Docker" for ease of acces later) and fill it with those lines:
+Create a file name `Dockerfile` in an empty folder(mine is at "C:\Training\Docker" for ease of access later) and fill it with those lines:
 ```
 FROM ubuntu:xenial